- Body shapes of apple and pear

-Metabolic syndrome is a group of disorders that occur together and increase your risk of heart disease, stroke, and type 2 diabetes.
-These conditions include high blood pressure, high blood sugar, excess body fat, and abnormal cholesterol or triglyceride levels.
+- Metabolic syndrome is a group of disorders that occur together and increase your risk of heart disease, stroke, and type 2 diabetes.
+These diseases include high blood pressure, high blood sugar, excess body fat.
+Height and abnormal cholesterol or triglyceride levels.

 The following factors increase your chances of developing metabolic syndrome: